• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Power Supply Circuits / Different Types of UPS systems – Explained
+You are here: Home / Inverter Circuits / Different Types of UPS systems – Explained

 Different Types of UPS systems – Explained

-In this post we are going to explore different types of uninterruptible power supply (UPS) that are available in the market and how they are classified according to the consumer’s requirement.
+In this post I am going to explain different types of uninterruptible power supply (UPS) that are available in the market and how they are classified according to the consumer’s requirement.
 We will also explore the different types of UPS’s block diagram to understand their technical difference between them.

 UPS systems are a type of power supply that is designed to provide an uninterrupted AC mains power supply to the connected load, regardless of whether the grid AC is present or absent.